 Are you healthier now than you were three months ago?

 Health is wealth.
 If you’re bedridden, who cares how organized the other areas of your life are?
 It’s so easy to put our health on the side, such as foregoing sleep, over consuming stimulants and making poor eating habits.Little things become big things.
 And eventually, everything catches up.

 Do you have a sense of purpose in life?
 Have you come to terms with life and death in a way you resonate with?

 How much power do you have in designing your future?

-No matter how well-defined, everyone has a moral system governing their behavior.
+No matter how well defined, everyone has a moral system governing their behavior.
 Most people believe in being honest and good people.
-But until you organize your spiritual life, you’ll experience internal conflict when acting contradictory to your values and vision.
+But until you organize your spiritual life, you’ll experience internal conflict when acting contrary to your values and vision.